PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 # ORGANIZATION:

-The Verified Software Toolchain is organized into separate subprojects, each in a separate directory:
+The Verified Software Tool-chain is organized into separate sub-projects, each in a separate directory:

 - `msl` -   Mechanized Software Library